 Stunting, a condition that can indicate physical and cognitive underdevelopment in a child, is a wide-spread, global problem.
 The fact that nearly one quarter – 22 percent – of the world’s children are stunted, is difficult to conceptualize.
-(1) Here we identify WHO’s measurement for stunting, the challenges it creates for the child and the global economy, and how you can join Global Volunteers in the fight against it.
+Read on to learn what stunting is, how to identify a stunted child, the damage to child health and the global economy, and how you can join Global Volunteers in the fight against it.

 The World Health Organization defines stunting as being significantly below average on the height-for-age scale.
 This simple measurement can tell us a lot about a child’s future: